FAIRsFAIR/5_4_prototype/README.md

 A directory to the main components of the FAIR-IMPACT 5.4 prototype:

-* Some instructions how to expose repository information in
+* Some instructions how to expose repository information
   * as a [DCAT Catalog](guidelines/DCAT.md)
   * as a [schema.org DataCatalog](guidelines/SCHEMAORG.md)
 * The dummyrepository a pratical example how to expose repository